wangzhao9562/usv_navigation/README.md

 usv_navigation

-Modified navigation pkg for USVs and under-actuated AUVs based on ros navigation stack
+Navigation pkg for USVs and under-actuated mobile robot in plane based on ros navigation stack

-Modified the global base planner interface for advanced A* which considers the orientation limitation of under-actuated mobile robot and this navigation stack is available without kinetic model.
+1. Modify the global base planner interface for advanced A* which considers the orientation limitation of under-actuated mobile robot and this navigation stack is available without kinetic model.
+2. In origin navigation stack, the global path planned by global planner is only used as a reference for local planner.
+However, in this navigation stack, global path should be followed by robot.
+3. USV will avoid obstacle when followed path is blocked by dynamic or unknown obstacle in environment.
+After the space is free for USV, a new global path will be planned.

 Origin navigation stack: https://github.com/ros-planning/navigation